-- We have provided additional guidance to all employees and patients on personal and environmental hygiene activities (hand washing, social distancing, staying home if sick, avoiding sick people, cleaning commonly-used surfaces daily).
+- We have provided extensive guidance to all employees and patients on personal and environmental hygiene activities.
 We are reminding staff regularly to practice heightened and consistent preventative measures.

 - We have provided travel guidance to staff in accordance with the CDC and suspended all corporate travel.
 All staff and volunteers must notify the Employee Health Nurse before and after personal travel outside of Hospice Austin’s 5-county service zone.
 Employees and volunteers may be subject to a self-quarantine before returning to work.

-- Any direct exposures to someone ill with the virus need to be communicated to the Employee Health Nurse.
+- Any direct exposures to someone ill with the virus are to be communicated to the Employee Health Nurse.
 This also includes contact with persons traveling to our area from high-risk areas.

-- We are asking patients and families if they would like us to decrease non-essential in-person visits and increase visits by phone as needed.
+- We are asking patients and families if they would like us to decrease non-essential in-person visits and increase visits by phone or screen as needed.